 I’ve seen this a lot.
 I’ve seen this in my own life.
 I married my dream woman.
 When I found out other things about her that I didn’t like, I tried to shape her back into my dream woman.
 I wanted her to be this perfect person that complied with my vision of what a perfect wife would be.

-It’s true.
-It is true.
-I’m only laughing now because I healed.
-We have a better relationship now than when we were married.
+It’s true!
+And I laugh when I read that because I’ve healed.
+We (my wife and I) have a better relationship now than when we were married.
 I don’t really talk to her anymore.
 But I know she’s in a great relationship now.
 She’s happy.

 That is a very brave, bold thing to say.
 When you can come to that place inside yourself, I think that’s really loving someone in a healthy way.
 I think that’s a great way to look at it.

 I love seeing my ex-wife in another relationship happy as anything (as far as I know), and I believe she’s in a much better place than she was with me.
 I think that’s a great thing that we should want for everyone in our life.